-4.2 Pre-Award Costs

-Year ended 31 December 2023 \$m Year ended 31 December 2022 \$m

-Egypt Other countries 0.7 2.8

-Other countries 0.4 6.4
+4.2 Pre-Award Costs Year ended Year ended 31 December 31 December 2023 2022 \$m \$m 0.7 2.8 Egypt Other countries 0.4 6.4 1.1 9.2

-1.1 9.2

 Pre-award costs represent time costs, legal fees and other direct charges incurred in pursuit of new opportunities in regions which complement the Group's current licence interests and risk appetite.
 Other pre-award costs relate to new opportunities outside the current regions of the business.